guoguo12/challenge-framework/README.md

 ### Proof of Concept

 That's all there is to it!
 To see all of this in action, check out my live demo [here](https://guoguo12.github.io/challenge-framework/).
-Here are some things you can try:
+Some things you can try:
 * Click "Submit for Testing" to run all tests.
 * Modify the code to make all three tests pass.
 * Add your own tests using the tool in the bottom-right corner.